“Disposable email detected.”

 Signup fraud is fought with domain blocklists: public and commercial lists of domains known to hand out free, anonymous inboxes.
 Validation services check MX records, score domain age and reputation, and match against those lists.
 It works, and it's everywhere — baked into identity vendors, bot-protection layers, and thousands of hand-rolled isDisposable() checks.

-The awkward part: to a blocklist, a shared email-testing domain is indistinguishable from temp mail.
-Anyone can get an address on it, mail flows in programmatically, nobody replies.
-Every shared inbox domain — every tool's, including ours — eventually gets listed.
-This isn't a bug in your test suite or a failure of your vendor; it's the fraud-prevention ecosystem working exactly as designed on a domain that matches the pattern.
+The awkward part: to a blocklist, a shared email-testing domain has many of the same signals as temp mail.
+Many unrelated users can get addresses on it, mail flows in programmatically, and nobody replies.
+Shared inbox domains are therefore likely to be listed over time, including ours.
+This isn't a bug in your test suite or a failure of your vendor; it's a predictable consequence of infrastructure that matches the pattern.

 The fixes that don't fix it